vala-lang/vala-www/content/blog/c-off-ramp.md

 ## Allowing C to talk back

-Why would you want to do that?
+Why would you want to implement C APIs in Vala?
 I have three answers for you.
 Firstly, maintaining a typical C code-base is a horrible experience.
 I just wanted to not have more memory management errors, especially to do with strings (which both Zile and Enchant are big on).
 It’s so easy to corrupt memory, to get lifetimes wrong, or simply get the wrong answer with C’s primitive string manipulation routines.

 Secondly, implementing an existing C API in Vala gives an easier-to-maintain codebase that can be used by existing consumers, which don’t need to be C programs: they can be written in Python, Rust, JavaScript or, of course, Vala!

 Thirdly, and perhaps less obviously, you can use this ability to rewrite a C program in Vala incrementally, one module (say) at a time.
 The result is a pure Vala application (no C APIs are being implemented), but at each step one has a complete working application, partly written in C and partly in Vala; and where C needs to call Vala, the Vala code must implement the right C APIs.

-Over the last couple of years, I have rewritten two small–to–medium-sized C code bases in Vala: the minimal Emacs clone [GNU Zile](https://www.gnu.org/software/zile) and the spell-checking meta-library [Enchant](https://abiword.github.io/enchant/), which has been used by GNOME for years, most recently by [libspelling](https://gitlab.gnome.org/GNOME/libspelling).

-## Why do this?
+## Before we start, a sanity check

 I’m talking about rewriting mature code-bases.
 Zile dates from the late 1990s, and I rewrote it into Vala in 2020.
 Enchant was written starting around 2003, and I rewrote it in Vala this week (in 2024).
 So: